 - Risk of heart attack

-In most cases, cardiovascular screenings are performed on both men and women people beginning in their 40s or early 50s.
-At times screening can be done at an earlier age especially if a cardiac risk factor is present such as hyperlipidemia, diabetes mellitus, obesity, family history of heart disease, or a smoking history.
+In most cases, cardiac testing or cardiovascular screenings are performed on both men and women people beginning in their 40s or early 50s.
+At times cardiac testing can be done at an earlier age especially if a cardiac risk factor is present such as hyperlipidemia, diabetes mellitus, obesity, family history of heart disease, or a smoking history.
 Cardiac screening may also be done with a history of chest discomfort, shortness of breath, or palpitation.

 When Should You Get a Cardiovascular Test?